awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-api.md

 ### SnapshotOptions<a name="es-configuration-api-datatypes-snapshotoptions"></a>

 **DEPRECATED**\.
-See [Working with Amazon Elasticsearch Service Index Snapshots](es-managedomains-snapshots.md)\.
+See [Creating Amazon ES Index Snapshots](es-managedomains-snapshots.md)\.
 Container for parameters required to configure the time of daily automated snapshots of the indices in an Amazon ES domain\.

 ****